U.S. Bishop Chairmen Renew Call to Stop Executions

 For additional USCCB statements and resources on the death penalty and the recent resumption of federal executions:

-- In July of 2019, Bishop Frank J. Dewane, then-chairman of the Committee on Domestic Justice and Human Development, on the administration to abandon plans to resume federal executions.
+- In July of 2019, Bishop Frank J. Dewane, then-chairman of the Committee on Domestic Justice and Human Development, called on the administration to abandon plans to resume federal executions.

-- Archbishop Coakley on Attorney General Barr and President Trump to reverse course on the executions after the Supreme Court declined to hear the appeals of the death row inmates in June 2020.
+- Archbishop Coakley called on Attorney General Barr and President Trump to reverse course on the executions after the Supreme Court declined to hear the appeals of the death row inmates in June 2020.

-- Archbishop Coakley and Archbishop Naumann issued a in August 2020 urging the administration to stop the executions.
+- Archbishop Coakley and Archbishop Naumann issued a statement in August 2020 urging the administration to stop the executions.

-- Archbishop Coakley and Archbishop Naumann issued a in September 2020 asking the administration to forgo the executions.
+- Archbishop Coakley and Archbishop Naumann issued a statement in September 2020 asking the administration to forgo the executions.